popgengui/agestrucnb/README.md

-# negui

 overview
 --------

-	Our program is a front end that incorporates the simulation and LDNe based population genetics functions provided by tiago antao's python program at https://github.com/tiagoantao/agestructurene.git, enhanced by multiple methods
+	For more details about the program, see the manual.pdf file distributed with the program.
+Briefly, our program is a front end that incorporates the simulation and LDNe based population genetics functions provided by tiago antao's python program at https://github.com/tiagoantao/agestructurene.git,
-	for population subsampling when performing ld-based ne and nb estimations from genepop file inputs.  further, we have added simulation functionality and subsampling methods and interfaces for ldne estimation, as well as  plotting interfaces to show estimate distributions and regression lines.
+	enhanced by multiple methods for population subsampling when performing LD-based Ne and Nb estimations from genepop file inputs.  further, we have added simulation functionality and subsampling methods and interfaces for LDNe estimation, as well as  plotting interfaces to show estimate distributions and regression lines.

-	the program uses multi-processing to allow an arbitrary number of simultaneous simulation, ld-based nb and ne estimations, and plotting interfaces.  further, within simulations, it can run simulation replicates simultaneously, and, within ne or nb estimation sessions, it allows simultaneously running genepop-file population sections.
+	The program uses multi-processing to allow an arbitrary number of simultaneous simulation, LD-based Nb and Ne estimations, and plotting interfaces.
+Further, within simulations, it can run simulation replicates simultaneously, and, within ne or nb estimation sessions, it allows simultaneously running genepop-file population sections.